nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others
-* **Talents**: Well known or up-and-coming individuals who partake in the entertainment industry in one way or another
-* **Industry Professional**: Individuals that talents make contact for events
+* **AddressBook**: A structured data set containing contact and event information for Talents managed by Talent Managers.
-* **Events**: Social and networking events organised by third parties e.g. award shows, brand events
+* **Events**: Social and networking events organised by third parties e.g. award shows, brand, events.
-* **Talent Manager**: Industry professionals involved in managing and planning talent schedules
+* **Index**: Refers to the position of the individuals contact or event in TalentHub.
+* **Industry Professional**: Individuals that Talents make contacts for events.
+* **Logic Component**: A part of the architecture responsible for handling user commands and parsing them.
+* **Mainstream OS**: Windows, Linux, macOS.
+* **Model Component**: Manages the applications responsible for handling user commands and parsing them.
 * **Model-View-Controller (MVC)**: A design pattern that separates an application into three main logical components: the Model, the View, and the Controller.
-* **Logic Component**: A part of the architecture responsible for handling user commands and parsing them.
-* **Model Component**: Manages the application’s data and handles the business logic of the application.
+* **ObservableList**: A list that is monitored for changes, triggering updates to any UI components bound to it.
+* **Parser**: A component that interprets and processes commands inputted by the user.
+* **Persistence**: The storage of data in a way that it can be retrieved later, even after the application is closed.
+* **Person**: Refers to a contact object within the address book application.
+* **Points of Contact (POCs)**: List of persons involved in the event that the Talent Manager would have to contact e.g. hairdresser, stylist, chauffeur.
+* **Private Contact Detail**: A contact detail that is not meant to be shared with others.
+* **Sequence Diagram**: A type of UML diagram that shows the order of interactions between objects in a particular scenario.
 * **Storage Component**: Manages reading from and writing to the persistent storage.
-* **VersionedAddressBook**: A class responsible for implementing the undo/redo feature by maintaining different states of the address book.
-* **Person**: Refers to a contact object within the address book application.
-* **Index**: Refers to the position of an individuals contact in the address book
-* **Tag**: The associated description with said contact based on common groups
+* **Tag**: The associated description with said contact based on common groups.
+* **Talent Manager**: Industry professionals involved in managing and planning Talent schedules.
+* **Talents**: Well-known or up-and-coming individuals who partake in the entertainment industry in one way or another.
 * **Undo/Redo Feature**: A functionality that allows reverting or reapplying actions taken by the user within the application.
+* **VersionedAddressBook**: A class responsible for implementing the undo/redo feature by maintaining different states of the TalentHub
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**